-The western United States is home to a few of the best mountain ranges in the country and along with that, some of the most extreme winter events and festivals.
-Naturally, snowboarding and skiing are an option, but you can also enjoy some unique winter events as well.
-Dress up and float down an ice-cold river or enjoy a winter music festival that offers some of the year's best music.
+The western United States is home to a few of the best mountain ranges in the country and along with that, some of the most extreme events and festivals.
+Naturally, snowboarding and skiing are an option, but you can also enjoy some other events as well.
+Dress up and float down an ice-cold river or enjoy a music festival that offers some of the year's best music.

 January 14-15, 2017